sunwo24/RC/ReadMe.md

 ```
   Parameter = [n, k, d]
 ```
-Result of regenerating and non-systemetical decoding will showed.
+Results of regenerating and non-systemetical decoding will be showed.

 #### MSR
 * Implentation of exact regenerating for (n, k, d >= 2k - 2) MSR.